taybenlor/runno/CONTRIBUTING.md

 - Refactors to the way Runno works
 - Changes to the look and feel of Runno
 - Substantial new features
-- Tests
 - Documentation
 - Examples
+- Tests (outside of WASI)

 Tests, documentation, and examples would normally be useful contributions.
 But I haven't thought through how I want to fit them all in.
 For now these sorts of contributions would be best as issues, or elsewhere as blog posts.

-Runno doesn't have a test suite yet, so I'll be cautious about merging changes until I've worked through how I want to do testing.
+Runno doesn't have a full test suite yet, so I'll be cautious about merging changes until I've worked through how I want to do testing.
 Please feel free to make suggestions in issues.

+If you're interested in adding tests to the `@runno/wasi` package go ahead!
+That would be very useful.
+Check how the existing tests are being done to see how to contribute.

-The best thing you can do to contribute to Runno is to help add a new language!
+Overall the best thing you can do to contribute to Runno is to help add a new language!

 ## Adding a language to Runno

-The most helpful thing you can do for Runno is to add a package for a language runtime to [WAPM](https://wapm.io) (the Web Assembly Package Manager) using the WASI ABI.
-Many languages have been ported to WASM already, but they tend to use Emscripten.
-Runno only supports WASI binaries at the moment.
+Runno only supports WASI binaries.
+If you can run the binary in the [Runno Playground (https://runno.dev/wasi)](https://runno.dev/wasi), then it should work in the Runno Runtime (`@runno/runtime`).

 ### Building your language runtime